raz-jan/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    customers.
 You'll receive a non-blocking warning before signing the document.

 If the final customer doesn't share any details with you, you can also create a generic :guilabel:`Customer`.
-It's name cannot be `PUBLICO EN GENERAL` or an error will be triggered.
-(It can be, for example, `CLIENTE FINAL`).
+It's name cannot be `PUBLICO EN GENERAL` or an error will be triggered (it can be, for example, `CLIENTE FINAL`).

 .. seealso::
    `Regla 2.7.1.21 Expedición de comprobantes en operaciones con el público en general.